KarlJJonsson/glowing-spork/README.md

 You can run the linting task with `npm run lint`.

 ### Development process
-When mergin to `main`, create a new pull request with `dev` as origin and `main` as target.
+When merging to `main`, create a new pull request with `dev` as origin and `main` as target.
 Make sure no undesired commits are in the pull request.
 When all the checks are complete the pull request can be merged with the `main` branch.
 Perform a fast forward to sync the history

 ```
-git checkout develop
+git checkout dev
 git pull
-git merge origin/master
+git merge origin/main
 git push
 ```